Configuration interaction

 where Ψ is usually the electronic ground state of the system.
 If the expansion includes all possible CSFs of the appropriate symmetry, then this is a full configuration interaction procedure which exactly solves the electronic Schrödinger equation within the space spanned by the one-particle basis set.
 The first term in the above expansion is normally the Hartree–Fock determinant.
 The other CSFs can be characterised by the number of spin orbitals that are swapped with virtual orbitals from the Hartree–Fock determinant.
 If only one spin orbital differs, we describe this as a single excitation determinant.
 If two spin orbitals differ it is a double excitation determinant and so on.
 This is used to limit the number of determinants in the expansion which is called the CI-space.

 Truncating the CI-space is important to save computational time.
 For example, the method CID is limited to double excitations only.
 The method CISD is limited to single and double excitations.
-Single excitations on their own do not mix with the Hartree–Fock determinant.
+Single excitations on their own do not mix with the Hartree–Fock determinant (see Brillouin's theorem).
 These methods, CID and CISD, are in many standard programs.
 The Davidson correction can be used to estimate a correction to the CISD energy to account for higher excitations.
 An important problem of truncated CI methods is their size-inconsistency which means the energy of two infinitely separated particles is not double the energy of the single particle.

 The CI procedure leads to a general matrix eigenvalue equation: